COVID-19 Alert: If you have symptoms or meet risk criteria of

 Clinic rooms are located in Yarra Junction and Warragul for regular bookings.

-Home, kindergarten or school visits can be made available using our mobile service option, on certain days each month.
+Home, kindergarten, school or community visits can be made available with some clinicians using our mobile service option, on certain days each month.

 What days and times are available?